 There are many uncertainties regarding the COVID-19 pandemic, and we are closely monitoring the impact of the pandemic on all aspects of our business, including how it will impact our clinical trials, employees, suppliers, vendors and business partners.
-While the pandemic did not materially affect our financial results and business operations in the quarter ended March 31, 2020, we are unable to predict the impact that COVID-19 will have on our financial position and operating results at this time due to numerous uncertainties such as the duration and spread of the outbreak.
+While the pandemic did not materially affect our financial results and business operations for the three and nine months ended September 30, 2022, we are unable to predict the impact that COVID-19 will have on our financial position and operating results at this time due to numerous uncertainties such as the duration and spread of the outbreak.
 We will continue to assess the evolving impact of the COVID-19 pandemic and will make adjustments to our operations if necessary.